How to Pick Your Boat

 Why aren’t you folks like other boat salesmen?

 Back in another life, Dave tried the professional salesman career — and was a hopeless case.
 Dave just couldn’t get excited about selling something he didn’t really care about.
 Even worse with Dave’s natural human fear of rejection, he took it personally when someone didn’t want his product.
 And he couldn’t seem to make himself close a sale, when he sensed that the customer really wanted or needed an item other than what he had to sell.
 Here at Gig Harbor Boat Works we insist that everyone who represents us NEVER try to push a sale.
 It is up to the customer to say, “O.K., how do I get on the list to purchase one of your craft?”
 We won’t force the question.
 Now (no B.S. here!) as the business has developed we have come to think of ourselves as a Small Craft Advisors, not boat salesmen.
 We developed all these craft so we could offer the best boat for a given purpose.
 If the boats we build are not what the customer really needs, we will gladly give them the contact information and send them to the source for the correct boat for their particular use.
 Gradually, over the past 25 years, we seem to have become something of an authority on small craft design.
 Most folks don’t have the time or inclination to research the true design parameters of small craft so they purchase a boat on a whim based on their imagination or the way the boat looks.
 Sometimes that works well, but as time passes, they find that their vision and the boat’s reality collide.
-With some more knowledge about the some of the small differences in hull shape, they would have selected a boat better suited to their needs.
-After building and selling more than 2,000 boats we have heard lots of stories and received a lot of testimonials.
+With more knowledge about the small differences in hull shape, they would have selected a boat better suited to their needs.
+After building and selling around 3,000 boats we have heard lots of stories and received a lot of testimonials.
 We sure like to hear the happy ones and we find that the majority of unhappy ones are usually the result of the customer having made a poor choice somewhere along the decision process.
 We don’t give advice to try and sell a particular boat that we might want to build; instead, our advice is a sincere effort to make the customer’s experience a good one for the long term.
 Many times we will recommend a less-expensive boat than the one the customer originally lusted for, if it’s a better fit for the intended use.

 Still can’t decide?
 Contact us, and lets talk some more about what you want to do with your boat.
 We have over 25 years experience building and using these boats.
 We want you to have the right boat for you.